-The cover of the latest issue of Time Magazine delivers yet another indictment on Generation X: the overparenting, hyper-parenting, helicopter parenting has got to stop.
-Please, for the sake of the kids, right?
+The cover of the latest issue of Time Magazine delivers yet another indictment on Generation X. The author Nancy Gibbs makes the case against overparenting, hyper-parenting, helicopter parenting, etc. She says for the sake of the kids it has to stop.

 I also think Generation X has been particularly sensitive to the realities of a global economy.
 We sprang from college and struggled to find good jobs.
 As the years rocketed by, the globe grew flatter and smaller fueling fears that our children would not be fit for global competition.
 (The article delves into this.)
 Essentially, we learned firsthand, a college degree would not be enough.
 It wasn’t for us and it wouldn’t be for our children.

 Today, we are plagued by the fear that our children’s lives will be emotionally and financially worse than ours.
 Unfortunately, many statistics back this up.
 From oceans dying to markets crashing, we can’t undo the damage that has been done.
 In the absence of workplace leadership opportunities we thought we needed to effect world change, we abandoned (if we ever possessed) passion for the macrocosm and shifted all attention to the microcosm, that tiny world inhabited by our precious children.